pgspider/sqlite_fdw/README.md

 ### Notes about features
 - SQLite evaluates division by zero as `NULL`.
 It is different from PostgreSQL, which will display `Division by zero` error.
 - The data type of column of foreign table should match with data type of column in SQLite to avoid wrong result.
 For example, if the column of SQLite is `float` (which will be stored as `float8`), the column of foreign table should be `float8`, too.
-If the column of foreign table is `float4`, it may cause wrong result when select.
+If the column of foreign table is `float4`, it may cause wrong result when `SELECT`.
 - For `key` option, user needs to specify the primary key column of SQLite table corresponding with the `key` option.
-If not, wrong result may occur when update or delete.
+If not, wrong result may occur when `UPDATE` or `DELETE`.
 - When `Sum` of data in table is out of range, `sqlite_fdw` will display `Infinity` value.
 It is different from PostgreSQL FDW, which will display `ERROR: value out of range: overflow` error.
 - For `numeric` data type, `sqlite_fdw` use `sqlite3_column_double` to get value, while SQLite shell uses `sqlite3_column_text` to get value.
 Those 2 APIs may return different numeric value.
 Therefore, for `numeric` data type, the value returned from `sqlite_fdw` may different from the value returned from SQLite shell.
 - `sqlite_fdw` can return implementation-dependent order for column if the column is not specified in `ORDER BY` clause.